mikehuntemann/9x16/05-resources/02-cheat-sheet.md

 - the diffusion process

 ### Machine-Distance (2019)
-describes the "length" between technical functions and the person who interacts with it.
+The "length" between an abstract, technical function and the person who interacts with it.
-Researcher > Developer > Administrator (also Manager) > Power-User > End-User
+Researcher > Developer > Administrator > Power-User > End-User

 ### Vertical Integration
 - unifying function, internalizing